 It is important to highlight that Vale does not hold mining rights on Indigenous Lands in Brazil.
 In 2021, the company relinquished all such rights and also withdrew its applications for exploration permits and mining concessions, including those in Indigenous Lands that had not yet been officially recognized.
 This decision was based on the understanding that mining in these territories can only take place with the Free, Prior, and Informed Consent (FPIC) of the Indigenous peoples themselves and under legislation that properly regulates such activity.

 On the Indigenous agenda, in 2022, Vale revised its strategy for engaging with these communities.
 The new approach is based on managing operational risks and impacts, contributing to institutional strengthening, and fostering value sharing and partnerships.
-It is aligned with Vale’s overarching business strategy and the company’s Social Ambition, which includes a specific goal: by 2030, to support all Indigenous Peoples living near Vale’s operations in developing and implementing their own plans to pursue the rights outlined in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+This model, aligned with Vale's macro business strategy, is based on the pillars of building trust, autonomy, and resilience within communities, and creating mutual benefits.

 Where we are present